Open Day on Saturday 20 June

 We are a state boarding school, with most boarders joining the school at 11+.
 Boarding applicants should fill in the same application form and ideally, attend the entrance test in September.
 However, there is an another opportunity for boarders to be examined in February, if they are late entrants.
 Please see our boarding pages for further information.

-All overseas entrants must have a UK-based guardian, usually a relative or friend of the family.
+Overseas entrants must have a UK-based guardian, usually a relative or friend of the family.
 There are also guardianship agencies, one of which has a local representative: White House Guardianships, tel: 0044 – 1202 521 100.
-Their website is www.whg.eu.com.

-All pupils should be fluent in English, which is the sole medium of instruction.
-The school has no facilities for teaching English as a second language, nor for remedial work.
+Pupils should be fluent in English as the school has no facilities for teaching English as a second language.

-If you plan to visit us, you will find full details of a range of accommodation on the Tourist Office’s website at: www.visitlancaster.co.uk.
-There is a regular, hourly, train service from Manchester International Airport (where the station entrance is inside the terminal building) direct to Lancaster station, where taxis are available.
+If you plan to visit us, you will find full details of a range of accommodation on the Tourist Office’s website.
+There is a direct, hourly train service from Manchester Airport to Lancaster Station.
 Further directions to the school are available here.